gowthamsss/SecretSantaGame/README.md

-**Secret Santa Assignment**
+**Secret Santa Game**

 **Project Description**
-This Java project automates the Secret Santa gift exchange assignment by reading employee details from an Excel file and assigning each employee a random recipient (avoiding assignments from last year).
+This Java project automates the Secret Santa gift exchange Game by reading employee details from an Excel file and assigning each employee a random recipient (avoiding assignments from last year).
 The program ensures that no one is assigned to themselves or their last year's recipient.
 The results are saved in a new Excel file for easy distribution.

 **Features**